-- A. To connect to the Router, go to the web browser, and enter http://192.168.15.1 or the IP address of the Router. - B. Enter the password, if asked.
-(The default password is admin.) - C. Click the Applications & Gaming => Port Trigger tab. - D. Enter any name you want to use for the Application Name. - E. Enter the Start and End Ports of the Triggered Port Range.
+- A. To connect to the Router, go to the web browser, and enter http://192.168.15.1 or the IP address of the Router - B. Enter the password, if asked.
+(The default password is admin.) - C. Click the Applications & Gaming => Port Triggering tab. - D. Enter any name you want to use for the Application Name. - E. Enter the Start and End Ports of the Triggered Port Range.
 Check with your Internet application provider for more information on which outgoing port services it is using. - F. Enter the Start and End Ports of the Forwarded Port Range.
-Check with your Internet application provider for more information on which incoming port services are required by the Internet application. - G. Check the Enable option for the port services you want to use.
+Check with your Internet application provider for more information on which incoming port services are required by the Internet application.